 Amazon EventBridge

 Amazon EventBridge, a serverless event bus service provided by AWS, enables easy and scalable event-driven applications.
-This section delves into the features, use cases, and best practices for leveraging Amazon EventBridge in your cloud architecture.
+This section discusses the features, use cases, and best practices for leveraging Amazon EventBridge in your cloud architecture.

 Key features of Amazon EventBridge

+The following are the key features of Amazon EventBridge: